-WARNING: Do not touch AC electrical connections while engine is running, or when connected to shore power.
+WARNING: Do not touch AC electrical connections while engine is running.
 Lethal voltage is present at these connections!

-- Do not operate this machinery without electrical enclosures and covers in place. - Shut off electrical power before accessing electrical equipment. - Use insulated mats whenever working on electrical equipment. - Make sure your clothing and skin are dry, not damp (particularly shoes) when handling electrical equipment. - Remove wristwatch and all jewelry when working on electrical equipment. - Do not connect utility shore power to vessel's AC circuits, except through a ship-to-shore double throw transfer switch.
-Damage to vessel's AC generator may result if this procedure is not followed. - Electrical shock results from handling a charged capacitor.
-Discharge capacitor by shorting terminals together.
+- Do not operate this machinery without electrical enclosures and covers in place. - Shut off electrical power before accessing electrical equipment. - Use insulated mats whenever working on electrical equipment. - Make sure your clothing and skin are dry, not damp (particularly shoes) when handling electrical equipment. - Remove wristwatch and all jewelry when working on electrical equipment.